Katsuya100/BoxingPool/README.md

 [日本語](README_ja.md)

 ## Summary
-This library, BoxingPool, provides extremely lightweight Boxing.
+This library "BoxingPool" provides extremely lightweight Boxing.
 Zero-allocation Boxing is achieved by pooling Boxing objects in advance and reusing them when needed.

 ## Performance